trentlarson/endorser-mobile/README.md

 `yarn install`

-Note that there are also some other mobile dependencies, eg. iOS CocoaPods and Android Studio.
+- Note that there are also some other mobile dependencies, eg. iOS CocoaPods and Android Studio.
 The tools will prompt you along the way.

+- For ios: `cd ios; pod install; cd ..`

 Run ios:

-`cd ios; pod install; cd ..`

 `yarn run ios`